-The dynamic effects of the credit crisis are analysed by simulating a numerical analogue of the theoretical model.
-The credit crisis is portrayed in the model by a widening of credit spreads - corporate bond yields increase over government bond yields.
+- corporate bond yields increase over government bond yields.
 In the simulations it is assumed that for four years credit spreads widen by 450 bps, consistent with the stylised facts of the current crisis.
-Two cases are analysed: (1) no wealth targeting, meaning that the targets are inflation and the output gap; and (2) mild wealth targeting, which in addition to the other two targets.
-With no wealth targeting net wealth falls from its steady-state value of 3% to -10% in the next three years, as both equities and house prices plunge, but then gradually recovers (see Figure 8).
+Two cases are analysed: (1) no wealth targeting, meaning that the targets are inflation and the output gap; and (2) mild wealth targeting, in addition to the other two targets.
+With no wealth targeting, net wealth falls from its steady-state value of 3% to -10% in the next three years, as both equities and house prices plunge, but then gradually recover (see Figure 8).
 Net wealth overshoots its initial steady-state by 1.5% and then converges to it.
-The whole dynamic adjustment lasts for ten years, which is consistent with the experience of the 1930s and Japan in the 1990s.
-With mild wealth targeting wealth falls by less.
+The whole dynamic adjustment lasts ten years, which is consistent with the experience of the 1930s and Japan in the 1990s.
+With mild wealth targeting, wealth falls by less.

 The fall in net wealth creates a recession with a negative output gap, which in the case of no wealth targeting reaches a trough at nearly -3% in three years (see Figure 9).
-But then the economy recovers and converges to its initial steady-state in ten years, while overshooting it for a short period of time.
+But then the economy recovers and converges to its initial steady state in ten years, while overshooting it for a short period of time.
 Potential output growth also diminishes during the credit crisis by a maximum of 1%, but ultimately returns to its initial steady-state.
 The fall in potential output mitigates the negative output gap and therefore it has a stabilising effect on the deflationary impact of the credit crisis.
 The decrease in potential output is due to lower growth and the impact of declining profitability on the capital accumulation process.
 With wealth targeting the recession is milder; just one-third as deep as in the previous case.